selizondo/rag-pipeline-from-scratch/README.md

 **Finding:** Smaller chunks (256 words) produce more topically focused embeddings, leading to higher retrieval precision.
 At 1024 words, entire documents collapse into single vectors that dilute query relevance. **Default: 256 words with ~12% overlap.**

+**Answer quality:** Evaluated on 20 held-out questions using the [llm-eval-harness](../llm-eval-harness) judge — 72% Accuracy@4 with chunk=256, vector search only.
+This is the baseline that `rag-pipeline-app` improves on: adding hybrid BM25+vector search raises it to 83% (see [rag-pipeline-app Decision 1](../rag-pipeline-app/README.md#decision-1-hybrid-bm25--vector-search)).

 Run the experiment yourself against the seeded corpus:

 ```bash
 python chunk_experiment.py
 ```

+---

+## Where This Breaks

+**At 100k documents:** The embedding step in `ingest.py` is synchronous — all chunks embedded in a single loop.
+At ~20k chunks (256 words each from a 100k-doc corpus), ingest takes 45–60 minutes.
+Fix: batch with `asyncio` or use a dedicated embedding service.

+**Chroma file-backed storage:** The default Chroma setup writes to a local directory.
+It has no concurrency guarantees — two simultaneous writes corrupt the index.
+For multi-user or multi-process access, switch to Chroma's HTTP server mode.

+**No observability:** There's no record of which chunks were retrieved for any given query or how long retrieval took.
+You can't tell whether a wrong answer is a retrieval failure or a generation failure. `rag-pipeline-app` adds SQLite logging for this — see [its observability section](../rag-pipeline-app/README.md#decision-3-observability-from-day-one).

 ---